Manhunt for Osama bin Laden: Bin Laden's whereabouts in the mid-2000s

-Location and death of Osama bin Laden
+Location and killing of Osama bin Laden

 Tracking

 American intelligence officials discovered the whereabouts of Osama bin Laden by tracking one of his couriers.
 Information was collected from Guantánamo Bay detainees, who gave intelligence officers the courier's pseudonym as Abu Ahmed al-Kuwaiti, and said that he was a protégé of Khalid Sheikh Mohammed.
-In 2007, U.S. officials discovered the courier's real name and, in 2009, that he lived in Abbottābad, Pakistan.
+In 2007, U.S. officials discovered the courier's real name and, in 2009, that he lived in Abbottabad, Pakistan.
 CIA paramilitary operatives located al-Kuwaiti in August 2010 and followed him back to the Abbottabad compound, which led them to speculate it was bin Laden's location.

 Using satellite photos and intelligence reports, the CIA inferred the identities of the inhabitants of the compound.
 In September 2010, the CIA concluded that the compound was "custom built to hide someone of significance" and that bin Laden's residence there was very likely.
 Officials surmised that he was living there with his youngest wife.